 “…Sullivan Room holds a big part of my young adult life and how I met many of my close friends who to this day hold a special place in my heart.
 In all honesty, we come into this world alone and we leave it alone.
 Sullivan Room was a lot more to me than just a social scene.
 It was a place where I would come to feel the spiritual meaning of what music really is to a person.
 It was a chance to enter a deeper state of consciousness and reflect on the person who I’ve become, am becoming and who I have yet to be.”

-Sullivan Room was an addiction for me in a happy sense of the word.
-Many of the sets I heard here made me cry with tears of joy.
-I had no idea that music could make one feel so alive, so much like I had control over what was happening in my life even if the outside world was crumbling around me.
-It was a haven for memories that not only provided a f@#$% fantastic party…
+Sullivan Room was an addiction for many in a happy sense of the word.
+Many of the sets could make someone cry with tears of joy and could make someone feel alive.
+It was a haven for musical memories.

-The final night was filmed by the gatekeeper and famous doorman, A.K. for three hours.
+The final night of the Sullivan Room was filmed by the gatekeeper and famous doorman, A.K. for three hours.
 With a documentary in the works, the film will showcase the memories and essence of what the regulars know the Sullivan Room as “the Basement.”

 MAGNETIC RECOMMENDS: Label Spotlight- Sullivan Room Records